eddie1wu/eddie1wu.github.io/docs/index.md

 -   **Augmenting Economic Data Using Variational Autoencoder:**
     <details>
       <summary>Abstract</summary>
       Economic data often suffers from being limited or insufficient, making robust inference and prediction challenging.
-This research explores the usage of variational autoencoders (VAEs) to generate synthetic tabular economic data that closely mirrors the true data distribution.
+This research explores the usage of variational autoencoders (VAE) to generate synthetic tabular economic data that closely mirrors the true data distribution.
 Building on the work of Athey, Imbens, Metzger, and Munro (2021), who use Wasserstein GANs to simulate data from the classic Lalonde datasets, which are widely employed to evaluate causal inference methods, this research applies VAE to the same datasets to demonstrate its capability in simulating tabular data.
 Beyond cross-sectional data, this study aims to develop VAEs to generate sequential data such as time series.
 The ultimate goal is to create a systemic way of augmenting economic datasets to enhance the performances of causal inference methods and forecasting models.
     </details>
     **[Code](https://github.com/eddie1wu/econ_VAE)**